siriniok/siriniok.github.io/_posts/2018-09-01-mit-challenge.markdown

 ## 9. Minor in Brain and Cognitive Sciences

+I've used the latest [MIT curriculum](http://catalog.mit.edu/schools/science/brain-cognitive-sciences/#brain-cognitive-science-minor).
+Also, I used this [catalog](http://catalog.mit.edu/subjects/9/) to get pre- and co-requirements for the courses.

 Courses marked with * were included into the 6-3 curriculum.

 ### Core Subjects